fix orient/eco command¶

 No information about this fix is written to :doc: binary restart files <restart>.

-The fix_modify energy option is supported by this fix to add the potential energy of atom interactions with the grain boundary driving force to the system’s potential energy as part of thermodynamic output.
-The total sum of added synthetic potential energy is computed and can be accessed by various output options.
-The order parameter as well as the thermally masked output parameter are stored in per-atom arrays and can also be accessed by various output commands.
+The fix_modify energy option is supported by this fix to add the potential energy of atom interactions with the grain boundary driving force to the global potential energy of the system as part of thermodynamic output.
+The default setting for this fix is fix_modify energy no.

 No parameter of this fix can be used with the start/stop keywords of the run command.
 This fix is not invoked during energy minimization.